Warship Wednesday April 6, 2016: The evolutionary link of Casablanca

 She minted brass on an unparalleled scale, with all ten of her skippers between 4 June 1934 and 1 May 1946 going on to become admirals including ADM.
 John Sidney (“Mac”) McCain Sr. His grandson is the current senator from Arizona.

-Her bell is preserved in Pensacola, the cradle of Naval Aviation, and her builder’s plate is at the Hampton Roads Naval Museum.
+Her bell is preserved in Pensacola, the cradle of Naval Aviation.
+For years it sat outside in the pouring sub-tropical rain:

 The Forrestal-class supercarrier (CV-61) of the same name ordered in 1954 and sold for scrap in 2014 maintained her legacy.